-Notwithstanding that the report considered that the Board performance was strong, a number of ways were identified in which the governance relating to the Board and Committees could be strengthened.
+Notwithstanding that the report was strong, a number of ways were identified in which the governance relating to the Board and Committees could be strengthened.
 The Chair is acting on the specific key suggestions set out in the table below.